-One concern I never see going away with customers is the need to provide operational excellence in a cost-effective model.
-It’s particularly acute in the area of IT service management (ITSM), with some common sources of frustration.
+As the Global Business Head of Cloud, Infrastructure & Security in Persistent, one concern I never see going away with customers is the need to provide operational excellence in a cost-effective model.
+It’s particularly acute in IT service management (ITSM), with some common sources of frustration.

-IDC research even shows that on average about 85% of IT organizations’ time is consumed by just making IT systems run as they are supposed to1 — business as usual.
+IDC research even shows that on average, about 85% of IT organizations’ time is consumed by just making IT systems run as they are supposed to — business as usual.
 This squeezes time for innovation and can make internal customers skeptical of the services provided by IT departments.

 Those who have tried to get ahead of the deadlock also feel frustrated.
 Many have invested in ITSM tools, often to find them even more expensive to upgrade.
 Those organizations taking the leap with artificial intelligence and machine learning (AI/ML) to jumpstart automation often find they have fallen short of optimization.

 To compound the problem, many customers feel that their contract with their existing service providers does not allow for operational transformation.
 Their providers have stopped short of exploiting opportunities to consolidate, automate, orchestrate, and streamline processes and instead settled for the status quo – if it ain’t broke, don’t fix it.

 But business, as usual, doesn’t cut it anymore.
 Even before the challenges of 2020, an organization must reflect on the new normal, even as it keeps changing.
 Nothing remains static.

 “I want to reduce manual intervention and increase automation and orchestration but fear I am just adding more tools to the mix.”

 “I tried AI and ML but have yet to see any real impact on operational excellence.”

 The first question is: what has my service provider done for me lately?
 If your current partner has not delivered productivity benefits in the last 12-24 months (or if you are not contracted for that model), chances are they aren’t going to.
 It’s probably time to rethink your partnership.